Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 * I will be building my website with a mobile-first approach.
 Using the Chrome developer tools to give me the iPhone 5/SE (320px), I will use this as the smallest screen size for styling.
 The only media query I've needed to make in CSS is for screens under 500px.

 ### Testing
-* As this was my first attempt at JavaScript I have had to take a different approach to test, console.log is now my best friend.
-It has been challenging to say the least.
+*
 After some feedback from my mentor and friends, I decided to implement the player and computer weapon image successfully.
-Another part of the game I would have liked to implement is an endgame function, as this was also given as feedback.
-At this time I do not know 100% how to implement this but hopefully can in the future.
+Another part of the game I felt I needed to implement is an endgame function, as this was also given as feedback.
+AS the game runs contiously.
-As such, I decided to call the game endless rock-paper-scissors.
+I decided to set a target of 15 and once reached by either player or computer the game prompts the user with an alert box and resets once ok is pressed.
+Some other feedback I had from an older user was the wernt familiar with the game or what to do.
+Although the individual is quite tech savvy for their age I realised they had a good point and instead of the rules being placed at the bottom i decided to have a button which toggles the rules once clicked with the added benefit of reducing the space taken up by the footer especially on smaller devices.

 I have checked my code in all 3 of the recommended validator services without issue.
 These are mentioned below in tools.